To work with smart people leveraging awesome tools to get Important Work

 development, and maintenance work.
 I have managed code releases to

-custom host, EC2 cluster, and Heroku application servers and asset
+custom host, EC2 cluster, Heroku, and Kubernetes application servers

 - Systems Administration (FreeBSD 2.2.2 - 5.5, Sun

 Solaris 2.5 - 8, RedHat Linux 5.1 - 8.0, Debian GNU/Linux 2.2,